 Why won't they answer that question?

-Former Hillary Clinton campaign spokesperson Brian Fallon, apparently is the leader of this left-wing group demand justice, tweeting out his support for defunding the police on Wednesday.
+Former Hillary Clinton campaign spokesperson Brian Fallon apparently is the leader of this left-wing group, Demand Justice, tweeting out his support for defunding the police on Wednesday.

-Protesters booed when Mayor Jacob Fry or whatever his name is, Saturday said he wouldn't.
+Protesters booed when Mayor Jacob Fry, whatever his name is, Saturday said he wouldn't, he's not in favor of defunding the police.

 Look at the damage they did to this country.